 \begin{prop} Let $\Sigma$ be a complete hyperbolic punctured surface.
 Every ideal triangulation is isotopic to a unique hyperbolic ideal triangulation. \end{prop} \begin{proof} We describe a procedure that \emph{straightens} every ideal triangulation $\calT$ of $\Sigma = \matH^2/_\Gamma$ to a hyperbolic one.

 Truncate the cusps of $\Sigma$ to get a compact sub-surface.
-The ideal triangulation $\calT$ is now truncated to a decomposition in hexagons, each with three boundary and three interior edges.
-We lift truncated cusps and hexagons to $\matH^2$.
+The ideal triangulation $\calT$ is now truncated to a decomposition into hexagons, each with three boundary and three interior edges.
+We lift the truncated cusps and the hexagons to $\matH^2$.
 Truncated cusps lift to horoballs, bounded by horocycles, and hexagons lift to hexagons (the hexagons are not geodesic, only smooth).